 - 1. Charge the Enrollment Management/Admissions Committee to: - a.
 Revisit current recruitment activities (including open houses).
-Ask "what works, and what doesn't"?
-Ask "what is outdated and ineffective, and what remains productive"?
-Engage students in this process to gather answers to these questions from the target office. - b.
-Assess the current admissions recruiting plan, including how it integrates with the university marketing and public relations plan and departmental and college recruiting activities.

-- c.
-Make recommendations as to how to increase our enrollment yield among highly qualified and diverse applicants, including the use of a minority cohort model. - 2.
+Ask "what works, and what doesn't?"
+Ask "what is outdated and ineffective, and what remains productive?"
+Engage students in this process to gather answers to these questions. - b.
+Assess the current admissions recruiting plan, including how it integrates with the university marketing and public relations plan and departmental and college recruiting activities. - c.
+Make recommendations as to how to increase SU's enrollment yield among highly qualified and diverse applicants, including the use of a minority cohort model. - 2.
 Diversify student recruiting efforts including the use of targeted recruiting activities, marketing pieces, post-admit communications, and outreach activities.
 Uniquely target activities, materials, and communications to particular audiences as appropriate: undergraduate, transfer, graduate, non-traditional, adult, off-campus, veteran, high-achieving, international, and diverse populations of students. - 3.
-Increase the number and variety of recruiting contacts that potential students receive from SU. - 4.
-Develop, implement, and assess an effective recruitment plan for transfer students.
+Increase the number and variety of recruiting contacts that potential students receive from SU.

+- 4. Develop, implement, and assess an effective recruitment plan for transfer students.
 To recruit transfer students: - a.
-Increase Ship's presence at community colleges in the region. - Develop active links and communication between the relevant academic departments and faculty at Ship and both Harrisburg Area Community College and Hagerstown Community College, between which ready transfer pathways exist. - c.
+Increase SU's presence at community colleges in the region. - b.
+Develop active links and communication among the relevant academic departments and faculty at SU, Harrisburg Area Community College, and Hagerstown Community College; capitalize on existing transfer pathways. - c.
 Develop scholarships for transfer students. - d.
 Provide an earlier scheduling window for transfer students so that they can get the classes they need for timely degree completion. - e.
-Provide a priority scheduling window for transfer students who commit to Ship early. - 5.
+Provide a priority scheduling window for transfer students who commit to SU early. - 5.
 Develop, implement, and assess an effective recruitment plan for international students.
-To recruit international students: - a. expand support for the International Students Office - b. expand exchange programs with foreign universities - c. provide admissions with an international recruitment budget - d. better promote JFK scholarships for international students - e. offer summer ESL courses as a recruitment tool - 6.
+To recruit international students: - a.
+Expand support for the International Students Office. - b.
+Expand exchange programs with foreign universities. - c.
+Provide admissions with an international recruitment budget. - d.
+Better promote JFK scholarships for international students. - e.
+Offer summer ESL courses as a recruitment tool. - 6.
 Increase outreach activities to Latin American and Hispanic students in the Chambersburg, Adams county, and Hanover areas. - 7.
 Enlist successful SU students and alums for recruiting activities in their home high schools, including presenting scholarships at high school awards ceremonies.
 Coordinate such efforts with the scholarship committees, SU Foundation, and Alumni relations. - 8.
-Develop targeted programming opportunities designed to recruit students including an expanded Jump Start program, courses at Wallops Island, academic camps (including external grant funding opportunities to fund academic camps), college preparatory courses, courses for honors students, and credit-based classes for high-achieving high school students in their home high school at a reduced tuition rate taught by Ship faculty.
+Develop targeted programming opportunities designed to recruit students including an expanded Jump Start program, courses at Wallops Island, academic camps (including external grant funding opportunities to fund academic camps), college preparatory courses, courses for honors students, and credit-based classes for high-achieving high school students in their home high school at a reduced tuition rate taught by SU faculty.
 Investigate the financial models and overhead charges for running academic camps. - 9.
 Invite outstanding students from the region to attend campus events. - 10.
-Incorporate language, specific examples, and specialized targeted materials (e.g. brochures) in admissions recruiting activities and open houses that highlight students' engagement in Ship's signature activities: internships, and the post-graduation jobs that were garnered as a result of that internship experience; undergraduate research opportunities, the Celebration of Student Research, and the post-graduation benefits (admission to graduate/professional school) to be gained through the research experience; and service learning.

-11. Establish regular meetings between the academic colleges and departments and Admissions staff.
+Incorporate language, specific examples, and specialized targeted materials (e.g. brochures) in admissions recruiting activities and open houses that highlight students' engagement in SU's signature activities: internships, and the post-graduation jobs that were garnered as a result of that internship experience; undergraduate research opportunities, the Celebration of Student Research, and the post-graduation benefits (admission to graduate/professional school) to be gained through the research experience; and service learning. - 11.
+Establish regular meetings between the academic colleges and departments and Admissions staff.